 CHARLENE PAULS, SOPRANO

-Charlene has sung with many of the country’s leading ensembles, including the Vancouver Symphony, Calgary Symphony, Winnipeg Symphony, Musik Barock Orchestra, Kitchener-Waterloo Symphony, Hamilton Philharmonic, Chorus Niagara, Kingston Symphony, National Arts Centre Orchestra, Thirteen Strings, Laval Symphony, Studio de Musique Ancienne de Montréal, and at a wide range of festivals such as the Ottawa Chamber Music Festival and the Winnipeg New Music Festival.
-Sought after for her interpretation of the major oratorio works, Ms Pauls is particularly experienced performing Bach (B Minor Mass, St. John Passion, St. Matthew Passion, Christmas Oratorio), Handel (Messiah, Joshua, Saul, Laudate Pueri), Haydn (Creation, Nelson Mass) and Brahms (German Requiem).
+Charlene has sung with many of the country’s leading ensembles, including the Vancouver Symphony, Calgary Symphony, Winnipeg Symphony, Musik Barock Orchestra, Kitchener-Waterloo Symphony, Hamilton Philharmonic, Chorus Niagara, Guelph Chamber Choir, Kingston Symphony, National Arts Centre Orchestra, Thirteen Strings, Laval Symphony, Studio de Musique Ancienne de Montréal, and at a wide range of festivals such as the Ottawa Chamber Music Festival and the Winnipeg New Music Festival.
+Sought after for her interpretation of the major oratorio works, Ms Pauls is particularly experienced performing Bach (B Minor Mass, St. John Passion, St. Matthew Passion, Christmas Oratorio), Handel (Messiah, Joshua, Saul, Laudate Pueri), Haydn (Creation, Nelson Mass) and Brahms (Ein Deutsches Requiem).

 An enthusiastic proponent of contemporary music, Charlene’s performances and numerous CBC broadcasts include Taverner’s To a Child Dancing in the Wind, and Jeffrey Ryan’s chamber opera The Laurels.
 Her prize-winning performance of Jocelyn Morlock’s Lacrymosa at the International Rostrum of Composers competition has been heard on major classical broadcasters around the world.